Fabien-R/kotlin-playground/Readme.md

 3. The zipCode is used to limit the results.

 It's really nice to see how much more readable, upgradable it is to use for external APIs.

+## GitHub workflows
+All workflows use [GitHub Actions](https://github.com/features/actions)  to easily automate my pipelines.
+Since this is a fully managed service by GitHub
+* it is fully integrated with my repository and its lifecylce
+* I don't need to operate the infrastructure (or know how to scale it)
+* I have 2000 minutes free each month

+From my experience it is lighter than Gitlab CI or even more than Jenkins.
+As long as we use generic kind of pipeline, it is easier to write and maintain.

+A [CI pipeline](.github/workflows/ci.yml) is triggered on each pull request or main push and includes:
+* linter
+* build
+* test
+* test coverage report

 ## Troubleshooting